Rustic Romance and Nature VIBES

 A vehicle is essential for reaching most filming locations and winter tires are required between October 1 and March 31 in the Squamish area.
 Make BC Ferries reservations in advance for Bowen Island visits.
 Some locations require short walks on forest paths.

-Day 2: Squamish Valley – Where Virgin River’s Heart Beats Strongest
+Day 1: Squamish Valley – Where Virgin River’s Heart Beats Strongest

 Morning Light at Jack’s Bar

-No Virgin River pilgrimage is complete without a visit to the Watershed Grill, the real-life location of Jack’s Bar.
+Begin your journey on the stunning sea-to-sky corridor, home of the Watershed Grill, the real-life location of Jack’s Bar.
 As morning mist rises from the Squamish River, the Watershed Grill emerges like a familiar friend – instantly recognizable as Jack’s Bar, the heart and soul of Virgin River.
 Sitting on this expansive riverside deck, watching eagles soar over glacier-fed waters, you’ll understand why it was chosen to be such an iconic part of the series.

 The Watershed Grill sits on the traditional territories of the Sḵwx̱wú7mesh Úxwumixw (Squamish People), who have fished these waters and gathered along these banks for countless generations.
 Eagles are abundant, particularly during dawn and dusk, so get a spot on the deck for a prime vantage point.
 In cooler months, a river mist creates a dreamy atmosphere while Mount Alpha provides a stunning backdrop all year-round.